Mona's invasive species recipes 1

 Advertisement

-Pulse 1/2 the ocean urchin roe and cream in a blender until clean, cautious not to overwork.
+Pulse 1/2 the ocean urchin roe and cream in a blender until clean, being careful not to overwork.
 Season with a pinch of salt and pepper.
-Cut the remaining urchin roe into approximately 1cm segments, and set them aside.
+Cut the remaining urchin roe into approximately 1cm segments and set them aside.

-Cook the pasta in a massive pot of salted boiling water until al dente.
-While the pasta is cooking, warm the butter and oil in a frying pan, upload the garlic and sauté for two mins, or until softened.
-Add the tomato paste and sauté for another 3 minutes.
+Cook the pasta in a large pot of salted boiling water until al dente.
+While the pasta is cooking, warm the butter and oil in a frying pan.
+Add the garlic and sauté for two minutes, or until softened.
+Add the tomato paste and sauté for another three minutes.

 Strain the pasta and toss it into the garlic tomato butter, adding a dash of the pasta water.
-Stir till pasta is evenly covered with tomato sauce.
-Pour within the sea urchin cream, stir thru the pasta and prepare dinner for any other minute.
-Remove from warmness.
-Stir inside the chopped urchin and ocean trout roe, and toss via—season with salt and pepper.
+Stir until the pasta is evenly covered with tomato sauce.
+Pour the sea urchin cream, stir through the pasta, and prepare dinner for another minute.
+Remove from heat.
+Stir in the chopped urchin and ocean trout roe, and toss—season with salt and pepper.